godotengine/godot-docs/classes/class_editorsettings.rst

 :ref:`int<class_int>` **text_editor/appearance/caret/type**

-The shape of the caret to use in the script editor. **Line** displays a vertical line to the left of the current character, whereas **Block** displays a outline over the current character.
+The shape of the caret to use in the script editor. **Line** displays a vertical line to the left of the current character, whereas **Block** displays an outline over the current character.

 .. rst-class:: classref-item-separator